MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-ClientAccessService.md

 ```

 ### -RemoveAlternateServiceAccountCredentials
-The RemoveAlternateServiceAccountCredentialsswitch specifies whether to remove a previously distributed alternate service account.
+The RemoveAlternateServiceAccountCredentials switch specifies whether to remove a previously distributed alternate service account.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter